marveldylan/u3_lesson_sequelize_associations/README.md

 - A user can `have many` pets
 - Pets `belong to` one user

 Relational databases rely on associations in order to `join` data that we need in a an organized manner.
 It also helps reduce database load.
-Databases can become overwhelmed we being queried repeatedly in a short amount of time.
+Databases can become overwhelmed when being queried repeatedly in a short amount of time.
 By `joining` data, we can load all of the data we need with one query.

 ## Defining Models